martinmoene/ring-span-lite/README.md

 ring_span: Allows to compare iterators (>)
 ring_span: Allows to compare iterators (>=)
 ring_span: Allows to compare iterators (mixed const-non-const)
+ring_span: A span with capacity zero is both empty and full
+ring_span: A full span is a delay-line of capacity elements (back-front)
+ring_span: A full span is a delay-line of capacity elements (front-back)
+ring_span: A non-full span is a stack of capacity elements (back)
+ring_span: A non-full span is a stack of capacity elements (front)
+ring_span: A non-full span behaves like an harmonica (back-front)
+ring_span: A non-full span behaves like an harmonica (front-back)
 ring_span: A null popper returns void
 ring_span: A null popper leaves the original element unchanged
 ring_span: A default popper returns the element